 This traditional style product has a glass tube that is fragile and easy to break.
 The red plastic sleeve protects the glass tube when in storage.

-The thermometer displays both degrees in Celsius or Fahrenheit.
-However, the bright blue spirit is small and water gets inside the tube which forms condensation.
-It is free-standing with the adjustable pan clip which secures the thermometer to the pan.
+The thermometer displays both degrees Celsius and Fahrenheit.
+However, the bright blue spirit is small, and water enters the tube, forming condensation.
+It is free-standing with the adjustable pan clip, which secures the thermometer to the pan.

 Product Specification